KV Cache Transform Coding for Compact Storage in LLM Inference: Related work

 \paragraph{Cache Management Systems} Finally, cache management systems address the operational challenges of KV cache handling in production environments.
 Paged Attention \citep{kwon2023efficientmemorymanagementlarge} mitigates memory overhead by introducing chunked memory allocation for KV caches.
 Continuous batching techniques, as implemented in systems like vLLM \citep{kwon2023efficientmemorymanagementlarge} and FasterTransformer \citep{nvidiafastertransformer}, optimize device utilization by enabling parallel processing of multiple sequences.
 CacheGen \citep{liu2024cachegenkvcachecompression} advanced the field with a distributed framework for long-term KV cache management, incorporating compression, streaming, and cross-node coordination.
-Our approach extends these systems by integrating fine-grained compression capabilities, enabling token-level compression without compromising distributed architecture advantages.
+Our approach extends these systems by integrating fine-grained compression capabilities.